This post contains affiliate links. Please read our disclosure.

 3. Formal Office Greetings

 In some parts of Europe, such as Greece, France, or Spain, business colleagues commonly kiss on the cheek.
-This practice is not common in the United States, even though it is widespread in many countries throughout the world.
+This practice is not common in the United States, though it is widespread in many other countries.

 4. Office Decor and Personalization

-In the U.S., you’re likely to see cubicles with personal items like family photos.
-In Scandinavia, the approach is often minimalistic, with only essentials present.
+In the U.S., you’re likely to see cubicles with personal items such as family photos.
+In Scandinavia, the approach is often minimalistic, with only essential items present.

 5. Physical Space and Proximity